 - Select Financials, then Financial Aid.

 - Select academic year 2021-22 to view summer 2022, view academic year 2022-23 to view fall 2022, spring 2023, and summer 2023 SAP statuses.

 A student who has a change made to his or her academic transcript (i.e., grade change) during the semester in which the student is ineligible or is on Financial Aid Probation, may request a re-evaluation of SAP.

 Students who are ineligible because they do not meet SAP requirements or are on Financial Aid Probation shall be re-evaluated at the conclusion of each semester/term in which they enroll to determine whether they have re-established financial aid eligibility.

 Each type of financial aid (program) has specific enrollment status requirements.
 Enrollment for undergraduate students is defined as follows:

 ||Less than half time

 Students may enroll part-time or full-time to qualify for Federal Pell Grant, Federal SEOG, and Federal Work-Study.
+Pell Grant amounts are prorated for less than full-time enrollment.
 To receive a Federal Direct Loan, students must be enrolled at least half time.
-Most scholarships and state aid programs require full-time enrollment.
+State aid programs typically require at least half-time enrollment, with amounts prorated for less than full-time enrollment.
+Most institutional scholarships require full-time enrollment.

 Academic Level Classification

 Some financial aid programs have specific criteria based on academic grade level.
-According to academic policy, the following criteria are used to define the student’ academic level:
+According to academic policy, the following criteria are used to define the student’s academic level: